renandf/udemy-rails-alpha-blog/README.md

 The solution presented here was made by [Renan Castro](http://renancastro.com) and it's a variation from the orginal.
 It's an attempt to integrate [React](https://facebook.github.io/react/) into the project.

+## Demo

+You can view the demo here: [http://renan-alpha-blog.herokuapp.com](http://renan-alpha-blog.herokuapp.com)

 ## Ruby and Rails versions

 `ruby 2.3.0`